ldelivery/aem-bulk-update/README.md

 # aem-bulk-update-postman
-Postman collection to Bulk-Update AEM Meta Descriptions.
+Postman collection to Bulk-Update AEM Properties.

 **Bonus:** We will generate the new meta descriptions with ChatGPT.